-The overclocking bit was a concern for me at first, but the good news is that the Gigabyte Z370 Aorus Gaming 5 is a great overclocker, and had no issues maintaining stability when I pushed my Core i7 8700K to 5.0 GHz.
+The Gigabyte Z370 Aorus Gaming 5 is a great overclocker, and had no issues maintaining stability when I pushed my Core i7 8700K to 5.0 GHz.

-Of course, when testing the OC, both the motherboard and CPU have to be good, but as far as the motherboards part of things were concerned, it worked like a champion.
+Of course, when testing the OC, both the motherboard and CPU have to be good, but as far as the motherboards part of things were concerned, it worked like a charm.